Reckless

 The inciting incident occurs at 11 minutes when Johnny and Tracey make eye contact at a school event, sparking an unexpected attraction across class boundaries..
 At 12% through the film, this Disruption aligns precisely with traditional story structure.
 This beat shifts the emotional landscape, launching the protagonist into the central conflict.

 The First Threshold at 23 minutes marks the transition into Act II, occurring at 25% of the runtime.
-This illustrates the protagonist's commitment to Tracey chooses to be with Johnny, defying her parents and social expectations to enter his world., moving from reaction to action.
+This demonstrates the protagonist's commitment to Tracey chooses to be with Johnny, defying her parents and social expectations to enter his world., moving from reaction to action.

 The Collapse moment at 70 minutes (74% through) represents the emotional nadir.
-Here, A tragic event occurs involving Johnny's dangerous behavior, bringing death or near-death consequences and shattering the relationship., reveals the protagonist at their lowest point.
+Here, A tragic event occurs involving Johnny's dangerous behavior, bringing death or near-death consequences and shattering the relationship., illustrates the protagonist at their lowest point.
 This beat's placement in the final quarter sets up the climactic reversal.

 The Second Threshold at 75 minutes initiates the final act resolution at 80% of the runtime.
 Johnny or Tracey has a realization about what truly matters, synthesizing passion with responsibility, love with wisdom., demonstrating the transformation achieved throughout the journey.